StevenRice99/LLM-IK/readme.md

 - Inverse kinematics are hard to solve and require a great deal of understanding of the subject.
 An LLM being able to comprehend the structure of a kinematic chain and further solve the inverse kinematics would show a very high degree of understanding and complex problem-solving.

+## Features

+- Robots can be parsed and tested with a standard numerical solver.
+- You can choose to solve for the entire transform (position and orientation), or just position.
+- You can choose to use joint limits or ignore them.
+- You can generate initial prompts for LLMs that give the kinematic structure of the robot.
+- You can generate feedback prompts based off the results for feeding back to the LLM to try and get it to improve its solution.

 ## Progress

-- Robots can be parsed and tested with a standard numerical solver.
-- **However, GPT-3.5, GPT-4o, and GPT-4 have all failed with multiple prompt attempts so far.** I have ChatGPT Plus which is where I tested these three models.
-There is no direct API calls to any LLMs thus far, and all communication has been via copying and pasting to and from ChatGPT.
-- These prompts have tried giving minimal information about the robot via parsing of joint data before adding it to the prompt, as well as attempting to send entire [URDF](https://en.wikipedia.org/wiki/URDF "URDF Wikipedia") files in the prompts as well.
-All attempts so far have failed.
-The reality is that no LLMs may be capable of solving inverse kinematics of serial manipulators yet.
-- **All of my tests have been done on a [Universal Robots UR5e](https://www.universal-robots.com/products/ur5-robot, "Universal Robots UR5e").**
+- GPT-4 has succeeded in solving a 1-DOF arm.
+- GPT-3.5, GPT-4o, and GPT-4 have all failed with anything beyond 1-DOF.

 ## Ideas

-- While not as interesting as they do not have as much use, we could potentially try on kinematic chains smaller than a standard serial manipulator.
-However, those inherently have problems reaching all poses in their workspace anyway, so this may not lead anywhere.
-At least in terms of solving for position and orientation, as three joints/axis can reach all points for position alone, so we could try that.
-- Trying to solve the inverse kinematics on kinematic chains of two or three joints may be more feasible by current LLMs.
-- If this is the case, we will need to construct them which can be done as seen in the XML files under the "Models" folder, where each subfolder is for a robot which has a "Model.xml".
-These models were taken from the [Mujoco Model Gallery](https://mujoco.readthedocs.io/en/stable/models.html "Mujoco Model Gallery").
+- Using the [OpenAI API](http://platform.openai.com, "OpenAI API") instead of [ChatGPT](http://chatgpt.com, "ChatGPT") may produce better results via tuning before prompting the model.

 ## Usage

 - "main.py" has all methods.
-Running this script will test all IK solutions for a given robot in reaching a random position and orientation.
-It is currently set to the [Universal Robots UR5e](https://www.universal-robots.com/products/ur5-robot, "Universal Robots UR5e").
-Change the name to the folder of the robot under "Models" you wish to use.
+- "configuration.py" controls what robot and with what settings other methods will use.
+- "visualize.py" lets you see and manually control a robot.
 - "prompt.py" will output a prompt to the console for you to give to LLMs.
-The contents of the prompt are composed of a static start and end found in "prompt_start.txt" and "prompt_end.txt" respectively, and between them a dynamic portion of the prompt is input consisting of information about the robot.
+The contents of the prompt are composed of a static start and end found in "Prompts/prompt_start.txt" and "Prompts/prompt_end_position.txt" or "Prompts/prompt_end_transform.txt" depending on what is being solved for, and between them a dynamic portion of the prompt is input consisting of information about the robot.
 - Once you have a solution from an LLM, under "Solvers", create folders matching the names of the robot under "Models" you are using.
-Then, create a Python file named after the LLM implementing the function "inverse_kinematics" which takes in a position and orientation to reach and returns the joint values.
+Then, create a subfolder for either "Position" or "Transform" depending on what you are solving.
+Then, create a Python file named after the LLM implementing the function "inverse_kinematics" which takes in a position (or position and orientation if solving for the entire transform) to reach and returns the joint values.
+- "test.py" lets you run trails to test the inverse kinematics and generate feedback prompts for the LLM.